 When women become mothers, what changes within us?
 How do we remain true to ourselves, while giving our time, energy and love to our children?

-In our four-part Mother’s Day series, ‘Who am I after motherhood?, we asked this question of four women: a mum of 14, a single mum, a respite carer, and Dayre writer and mum Lisa Twang.
+In our three-part Mother’s Day series, ‘Who am I after motherhood?, we asked this question of three women: a mum of 14, respite carer, and Dayre writer and mum Lisa Twang.
 We wanted to know how their identities and their feelings about how they changed after kids — and how they balanced the roles of mum, wife, daughter, sister, friend, and worker, with being themselves.

 Our first story is on Aussie expat Tammy Hitchens, a 46-year-old homeschooling mum with 14 kids, aged between four months and 29 years.
 On the outside, Tammy seems to have it all: a large, happy family with her loving husband Timothy, and a beautiful rental landed home in Singapore.